 Office of Admissions – Graduate Programs

 6. Fill out the FAFSA (Free Application for Federal Student Aid) online.

-7. Register for Classes.
+7. Review your Academic Evaluation and Register for Classes.

 - Graduate Certificate in Nonprofit Management and Social Enterprise

 - Graduate Certificate in Planning and Economic Development